-Sweet, juicy, and crispy pears are not only versatile in recipes, they’re some of the easiest fruits to grow in a home garden.
-They resemble apples in look and (slightly) taste, but pears tend to be much more pest and disease resistant.
+Sweet, juicy, and crispy pears are not only versatile in recipes, but they’re also some of the easiest fruits to grow in a home garden.
+They resemble apples in look and taste (well, slightly), but pears tend to be much more resistant to pests and diseases.
 Plus, pears are full of fiber, vitamin C, and potassium for added benefits to your health.

-One important thing to know about pears: you shouldn’t always let them ripen on the tree.
-So when can you pick them for cooking and eating?
+One important thing to know about pears: You shouldn’t always let them ripen on the tree.
+So when are pears in season, and when can you pick them for cooking and eating?
 We’ve rounded up everything you need to know about growing, harvesting, and preparing pears for delicious homegrown snacks!

 Northwestern states such as Oregon and Washington produce most of America’s pear supply, but don’t let that stop you from growing pears at home.

 Pears are typically available from August to October, so you can expect fruits in your garden around autumn.
 Generally speaking, pears require less maintenance than apples while still yielding similar fruits.
 However, you might have to wait a few years before you can harvest anything.
 Growing pear trees from seeds is possible, but you can make things easier by starting with a bare-root tree.

 Place your plant in an area that receives full sun at least six to eight hours a day.
 Plant your pear tree in the spring by placing it in a hole four to six inches deeper and wider than its root ball.
 Fill the opening with soil and compost, and keep in mind that pear trees prefer well-draining substrates.
 Place mulch around the base of your tree for moisture retention and to prevent competition from weeds.